Last Updated on

-Park trails are extremely well-marked and easy to follow, but I still recommend downloading the Bukhansan National Park offline maps beforehand, using the free Maps.me app.
+I recommend downloading the Bukhansan National Park offline maps before your hike, even though the trails are well-marked and easy to follow.
+I recommend using the free Maps.me app.

 Maps.me provides extremely detailed maps of all the connecting trails, temples, and other points of interest within Bukhansan National Park.
 The trail system is extensive and well-maintained.

 Use your maps to get a good feel for the range of hikes available in the park.
 Bukhansan National Park is much more than just Jaunbong Peak.
 Baegundae Peak is another popular hike in the park, as it reaches the highest elevation at 837 meters (2744 feet) tall.
 It’s a far more crowded hike than Jaunbong Peak.